-People Tree’s sustainable activewear focuses on yoga, and its organic cotton pieces come in black, white and blue.
+Their sustainable activewear focuses on yoga, and its organic cotton pieces come in black, white and blue.
 People Tree’s garments have no harmful synthetic chemicals and use no additives.
 They are grown using methods and materials that have a low impact on the environment.
-Tops and bottoms are comfortable, timeless and elegant so you can exercise with a good conscious.
+Their tops, bottoms and sustainable leggings are comfortable, timeless and elegant so you can exercise with a good conscious.

 Rubymoon is an international female team of women empowering women to live healthy and sustainable lives.
-The brand is also the world’s only not-for-profit swim and sustainable activewear brand.
+The ethical sportswear brand is also the world’s only not-for-profit swim and sustainable activewear brand.

 Rubymoon collaborates with NGO, Healthyseas.org, which collects ghost fishing nets from oceans and protects its biodiversity.
 Developed by Econyl.com, the fabric technology used in the garments processes the nets and waste into a regenerated yarn.
 The result is a high-quality durable material with double the strength.

 They designs its clothing according to slow fashion principles.
 To ensure durability, all pieces are versatile, affordable and easily combined with each other.
 The pieces are also fully opaque, chlorine and salt water-resistant.
 To top it off, they have long-term shape retention and are PETA-Approved Vegan and Oeko-Tex certified.

 Responsible Sustainable Activewear

 The ethical sports brand guarantees a transparent supply chain with pieces manufactured ethically and safely in the UK & Spain.
 They deliver all pieces in 100% recycled and biodegradable mailing bags.